oseph/ortfolio/README.md

 _Think of a section as a set of projects.
 Sections will appear in the side navigation menu, and clicking on a section will show all the thumbnails for each sub-project within said section._

 ##### Step One: make a section folder
 To create a new section with multiple sub-projects, make a copy of the `empty-section` folder and rename it to whatever you want.
-Section folders should contain no whitespace, and lowercase letters are for the best.
+Section folder names should contain no whitespace, and lowercase letters are for the best.
 As an example, `flower-paintings` is better folder name than `Flower Paintings`.

-If you would like to create a section on your page that links to a single page – such as the 'about' page in the example site – copy and rename the `empty-single-page` folder, and edit the index.php file to your heart's content.
+If you would like to create a section that links to a single page – such as the 'about' page in the example site – copy and rename the `empty-single-page` folder, and edit the index.php file to your heart's content.
 (But keep that "content" div in there!)

 ##### Step Two: update `/config.php`

-For sections to appear in the side navigation menu they must be added to the `$sectionNames` array, which can be found in the `config.php` file in the root directory.
+In order for sections to appear in the side navigation menu they must be added to the `$sectionNames` array located in the `config.php` file in the root directory.
+Let's walk through an example scenario:

-For example: let's assume you've already created three section folders named "flowers", "landscapes", and "portraits".
-Open up the `config.php` file and add a line for for each section name following the format below below:
+Assume you've already created three section folders named "flowers", "landscapes", and "portraits".
+Open up the `config.php` file and add a line for for each section name following the format below:

 ```
-$sectionNames['you-folder-name'] = 'Link text!';
+$sectionNames['your-section-folder-name'] = 'Link text!';
 ```

-Therefore, with the three example folders mentioned above, your config.php could look something like:
+Therefore, with the three example folders mentioned above, your `config.php` fild could look something like:

 ```
 $sectionNames['flowers']    = 'Flower photos';